paly2/ArgLib/doc/API.md

 In this file :
 A "long argument" is an argument prefixed by "--" and described by many characters.
 A "short argument" is an argument prefixed by "-" and described by only one chacter.
 A "common argument" is an argument wich is neither a long argument, nor a short argument.
+Note a common argument can be a file path.
 A "file path argument" is an argument wich specifies a file/directory path.

 Every chapter of this file has an example of the `examples.md` file.